RobotLocomotion/drake/doc/developers.rst

 - @soonho-tri (Toyota Research Institute)
 - @RussTedrake (MIT / Toyota Research Institute)

+**Merge.** Once the PR is fully reviewed and passes CI, the assigned platform reviewer will merge it to master.
+If time is of the essence, you may post a reminder to the PR to get the reviewer's attention.
+If the PR should not be merged yet, or if you prefer to merge it yourself, apply the label "status: do not merge" to disable the merge.

-**Merge.** If you have write access to RobotLocomotion/drake, a green "Merge Pull Request" button will appear when your change is fully reviewed and passes CI.
+If you are a frequent contributor who has been granted write access to RobotLocomotion/drake, a green "Merge Pull Request" button will appear when your change is fully reviewed and passes CI.
 You may click it to merge your PR.
-If you do not have write access, or if you believe that status checks are failing for inconsequential reasons, ask your platform reviewer to perform the merge for you.
+Choose the "Squash and merge option" unless otherwise instructed (see :ref:`curate_commits_before_merging`).

 **After Merge.** If your PR breaks continuous integration, the :doc:`buildcop` will contact you to work out a resolution.